香港六合彩开奖记录

 Crete is known for its ancient Minoan culture, which you can explore on a private tour of the Palace of Knossos, which comes with 4,000 years of history and panoramic sea views.

-We also suggest a visit to the Heraklion Archaeological Museum, whose treasure trove of Minoan artefacts includes pottery, jewellery, and sarcophagi.
+We also suggest a visit to the Heraklion Archaeological Museum, whose treasure trove of Minoan artefacts includes pottery, jewelry, and sarcophagi.
 Or, for a more hands-on approach, hike the winding trail to the mountain village of Mochos to paint ceramics in traditional Minoan style.

 You can sample bougatsa, a crispy breakfast pastry filled with custard, on a street tour of the seaside town (and food hotspot) Chania.
 Or, you might prefer to visit an 18th-century olive mill in a village, where you can help prepare traditional dishes using herbs foraged from the mountains.